Luiji Vilain: Minnesota Vikings

 After going unselected in the 2022 NFL draft, Vilain was signed as an undrafted free agent by the Minnesota Vikings.
 Kwity Paye, an All-Rookie defensive lineman with the Indianapolis Colts, who was roommates with Vilain at Michigan, said "I think the Vikings got a big steal getting him in free agency.
 He's just that type of player where I feel he didn't get his fair chance at Michigan, but he’s going to definitely maximize his opportunity and give the Vikings everything he has.
 He's an extremely gifted athlete."
 After having a solid training camp and impressing in preseason with a fumble return and interception, he made the Vikings' final roster.
 Vilain only appeared in three games for Minnesota in 2022, totaling four tackles.
 He was waived on August 29, 2023, and signed to the practice squad the next day.

 Carolina Panthers

 On October 24, 2023, Vilain was signed by the Carolina Panthers off the Vikings practice squad.
 He was placed on injured reserve on November 7.

 On August 27, 2024, Vilain was waived by the Panthers.

 Cleveland Browns

-On September 11, 2024, Vilain was signed to the Cleveland Browns practice squad, and released two weeks later.
+On September 11, 2024, Vilain was signed to the Cleveland Browns' practice squad, and released two weeks later.

 Dallas Cowboys

-On October 9, 2024, Vilain was signed to the Dallas Cowboys practice squad.
-He signed a reserve/future contract on January 6, 2025.

-On July 22, 2025, Vilain was released by the Cowboys.
+On October 9, 2024, Vilain was signed to the Dallas Cowboys' practice squad.
+He signed a reserve/future contract with Dallas on January 6, 2025.
+On July 22, Vilain was released by the Cowboys.

+Ottawa Redblacks

+On April 21, 2026, Vilain's CFL playing rights were traded from the Toronto Argonauts to the Ottawa Redblacks as he had cited a desire to play in his hometown.
+On April 27, the Redblacks announced that he had signed a three-year contract with the team.